GermanCascales/typescript-cdk/README.md

-# Welcome to your CDK TypeScript project
+# CDK TypeScript sample project

-This is a blank project for CDK development with TypeScript.
+This is a sample project for testing CDK development, Lambda APIs creation and Fargate integration with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+Based on Pluralsight course _AWS Infrastructure with TypeScript: Getting Started_, adapted to AWS CDK v2.

 ## Useful commands